 In terms of its programming strategy, Cine-Excess hosts a range of UK theatrical premieres and exclusive retrospective screenings from around the world, but with a strong focus on the following global territories: Europe, North America/Canada, Central America, Asia and Australia.
 The festival also retains a wide definition of cult film that encompasses a broad range of horror cycles, unconventional thrillers, revisionist or hybrid genres (such as science fiction, gangster cinema, dark love dramas or the western), action cycles or fantastic titles that can also be linked to wider national film traditions.

-As part of the event we are currently seeking feature film and documentary submissions that can be judged and awarded in the following 4 categories:
+As part of Cine-Excess 15 we are seeking feature film and documentary submissions that can be judged and awarded in the following 3 categories:

 1. Cine-Excess Distinctive Visions: Feature films that offer a unique cinematic statement worthy of wider critical and press attention.